 An MBBI panel will review proposals and select the scholars.
 The panel will consider the following criteria:

-• relevance to mind, brain, or behavior research
+• Relevance of the question to mind, brain, and behavior

-• quality of work expected from the student
+• Quality of work that may be expected of the student

 Contact